o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 auto exit = [&]() { exit(); }; exit();
 ```

-The ROS 2 Simulator manager will contain state of the simulation and perform necessary transitions.
+The ROS 2 Simulator manager will contain the state of the simulation and perform necessary transitions.

 ## GetSimulationState service

-Allows ROS 2 user to get current state of the simulation.
+Allows ROS 2 user to get the current state of the simulation.

 Service definition [GetSimulationState.srv](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/srv/GetSimulationState.srv)